 Americans are spending a bigger share of their income than ever on health care costs.
 According to a 2018 report by the Economic Policy Institute, workers in the bottom 90% of the income scale had to pay 6.8% of their income for an employer-sponsored family health plan in 1999.
 By 2016, that number had climbed to 15% of average income.
 For some consumers, subsidized health care plans through the Affordable Care Act (ACA) offer a more affordable alternative, but these subsidies aren’t available to everyone.

-HCSMs like Medi-Share work according to the same basic principle as insurance: By spreading out costs over a large group, they reduce the risk of devastating costs for any individual.
-However, legally speaking, HCSMs aren’t the same as insurance.
+HCSMs work according to the same basic principle as insurance: By spreading out costs over a large group, they reduce the risk of devastating costs for any individual.
+However, legally speaking, HCSMs aren’t insurance products.
 They don’t play by the same rules, and they don’t cover the same group of people.
 As a result, the benefits and drawbacks of an HCSM are quite different from those of a traditional insurance plan.

 How Health Care Sharing Ministries Work